Tyre and wheel Alignment services

 The tyre alignment consists of adjusting the angle of the wheels in order to make them parallel to each other and perpendicular to the ground.
 This operation is intended to prevent too much friction or premature wear of tyres or suspension.

-The alignment of the tyre is the adjustment of three elements: camber, toe, and caster.
+Wheel alignment is the adjustment of three elements: camber, toe, and caster.

-- Camber adjustment: seen from the front of the vehicle, the specialist adjusts the inward or outward angles of the tyre.
+- Camber adjustment: seen from the front of the vehicle, the expert adjusts the inward or outward angles of the tyre.

 - Toe adjustment: seen from above, the angle identifies the exact direction the tyres are pointed compared to the centerline of the vehicle.